RCHG/FunFAN/README.rst

 **FunFAN** has been documented with Sphinx, therefore if you download it, you can open the documentation (at docs/build/html/index.html) with any web-browser

+Also you can see online at `ReadTheDocs-FunFAN <https://funfan.readthedocs.io/en/latest/>`_